 The TBI currently hosts 22 technology companies, some occupying more than one office in the early stages of development in various industries such as:

-Importantly, the TBI is also home to the EDC, the regional Internet Coast and the Florida Institute for the Commercialization of Public Research.
+Importantly, the TBI is also home to the Florida Institute for the Commercialization of Public Research.
 This entity was created by the State Legislature in 2007 to act as a central repository for all of the commercialization-ready technology from the Technology Transfer Offices of the eleven state universities.
 The Institute enables interested parties to evaluate potential opportunities and facilitates the process by which these discoveries enter the commercial marketplace.
 The Institute showcases technologies and products developed by publicly supported organizations across the state, and commercially-viable discoveries are paired with seasoned entrepreneurs and investors to ensure their growth and success .

 Some of the most seasoned investors in the state of Florida are located in South Florida, and banded together to form New World Angels (NWA), a structured angel investment group.
-EDC manages much of NWA’s activities and so the group is headquartered in the TBI, giving our residents immediate access to savvy investors who can mentor and work with them to perfect their investment pitches and provide other useful feedback.
+NWA’s is headquartered in the TBI, giving our residents immediate access to savvy investors who can mentor and work with them to perfect their investment pitches and provide other useful feedback.

 The Technology Business Incubator is an important asset to entrepreneurs emerging from FAU – students, recent graduates and faculty.
 The TBI gives them a location in which to base their company while remaining close to the facilities of the University, and access to outside sources of knowledge and input.
 Since 2009 FARDA has actively supported FAU’s Business Plan Competition and has awarded free space to the winner.